Is there anything we can do before leaving home to reduce the risk of bringing COVID-19 to campus?

 What are the criteria that are being used to mandate quarantine/isolation?
 For instance: flu-like symptoms, drove to a red area, boyfriend/girlfriend tested positive, etc.

 If a student reports symptoms of COVID-19, they will be contacted by the ACHA, and care will be coordinated by staff of the Winslow Health Center.
-If a student has been in contact with a case of COVID-19, they need to quarantine for 14 days or provide evidence of a negative COVID-19 test (See ACHA reopening guide, page 10).
+If a student has been in contact with a case of COVID-19, they need to quarantine for 14 days.

 Will the College be doing daily health screenings, and if so, how will privacy be handled?

 What are the bathroom cleaning protocols for buildings in which COVID-19 positive students have been housed, including daily cleaning as well as deep cleaning after the students move out?

 The cleaning service will clean the bathrooms used by COVID-19 positive students after the student has vacated the premises.